astrojuanlu/workshop-debugging-python/README.md

 ## Outline

 1. Why debugging is important
+2. Sources of bugs
-2. Types of debugging: tracing vs interactive
+3. Types of debugging: tracing vs interactive
-3. Debugging is problem solving: divide and conquer, hypothesis testing
+4. Debugging is problem solving: divide and conquer, hypothesis testing
+5. Think of your future self
-4. Practical debugging in Jupyter
+6. Practical debugging in Jupyter
-5. Practical debugging in VSCode
+7. Practical debugging in VSCode
-6. Conclusions
+8. Conclusions

 ## Preparatory work